I Want To...

 PA residents are Hospital employees, and as such, are held to the same disciplinary rules and processes as all other Hospital employees.
 Please refer to the JHH Employee handbook for any and all details of theses policies.

-- Holidays: There are 13 paid holidays within the hospital system.
-Given that you are resident status, you will not be off for each holiday.
-You will be guaranteed time off around the Christmas holiday.
-This holiday is broken up into two weeks and you will have time off around Christmas or New Year’s.
+- Holidays: Given that you are resident status, you will not be guaranteed time off for the 13 holidays recognized by the hospital system.
+We will allow time off around the Christmas and New Years holiday.
+This holiday is broken up into two blocks of time (3-4 days) and you will have time off around one of the holidays.
+If you have a preference for one or the other holiday, please inform the program faculty and email to the project coordinator.

-The Johns Hopkins Hospital Department of Surgery Postgraduate Surgical Residency for Physician Assistants will be a twelve month employment contract.
-The Stipend is $45,000.00 with twenty-two days of personal time off (PTO) to be used as vacation or sick time.
+The Johns Hopkins Hospital Department of Surgery Postgraduate Surgical Residency for physician assistants will be a 12-month employment contract.
+The stipend is $51,500 with twenty-two days of personal time off (PTO) to be used as vacation or sick time.
 Meal vouchers during call will be provided.
-Health and dental insurance, life insurance, short and long-term disability is available.
-Physician Assistant Surgical Residents will be subject to the guidelines established by the Accreditation Council for Graduate Medical Education.
-Initial DEA, Maryland Controlled Dangerous Substance number, license fee, and delegation fee will all be paid for by the hospital.
-A minimum of fifty Category I and II credits will be available at no cost through various academic requirements during the residency.
+Health and dental insurance, life insurance, short and long-term disability are available.
+Physician assistant surgical residents will be subject to the guidelines established by the Accreditation Council for Graduate Medical Education.
+Initial Maryland Controlled Dangerous Substance number, license fee and delegation fee will all be paid for by the hospital.
+A minimum of fifty category I and II credits will be available at no cost through various academic requirements during the residency.

 For Additional information about working at Johns Hopkins, please see the employee handbook.